Women Can Address Hair Thinning

 After an analysis to help determine the issue, Spitali recommends a healthful diet, supplements, sufficient sleep and exercise.
 These can all relieve stress and improve overall health, she said.

-Usually, clients need a combination of different treatment options, which could include low level laser therapy Australia, topical scalp treatments, and supplements to stimulate hair follicles.
+Usually, clients need a combination of different treatment options, which could include low-level laser light therapy, topical scalp treatments, and supplements to stimulate hair follicles.

 For some clients, using hair extensions can create better fullness.
 Spitali uses gentle methods that don’t damage existing hair.